 Now expand the List-List mapping.
 If your lists have similar names, they will have been mapped automatically.
 Otherwise, associate the boards’ lists together.
 You can even map multiple lists to the same one to have a high-level view of progress on the Master Board instead of the detailed workflow the Tribe might have.

-7) Let the sync begin!
+7) Let the syncing begin!

-Go ahead and save your new sync.
+Go ahead and save your new flow.
 Your Master Board should now populate with any card from the Tribe board that has the Guild label.
 Go ahead and edit that card or move it to a different list, after a few minutes it will update in the other board.

 If you create a new card on the Master Board, it won’t sync to the other board until you label it with Tribe.